artberri/automation-talk-example/README.md

 You can see the code source used in the [infrastructure](infrastructure) folder.

+The passwords for the machine should not be in the repo, neither in a public repo (of course) but this is just an example.

 ### Software provisioning

 To automate the software provisioning in this example I used [Puppet](https://puppetlabs.com/).